 University is undoubtedly an expensive venture.
-There is a myriad of fees and expenses you have to consider and any source of income you can generate will help.
+There are many fees and expenses you have to consider, and any source of income you can generate will help.

 You can often find on-campus jobs that are convenient and help you become involved in university life.

-Furthermore, if you show willing and dedication, you could even gain a promotion and become a shift manager or team leader.
+Furthermore, if you show willingness and dedication, you could even gain promotion and become a shift manager or team leader.
 This will greatly help in developing your leadership skills.

 4. Get Involved in Volunteering